juju/docs/src/en/models.md

 ^# Migrate models

-   Use the `migrate` command to migrate a model from one controller to another.
+   Model can be migrated from one controller to another.

-   `juju migrate [options] <model name> <target controller name>`

-   For command line help and syntax run `juju help migrate`.

    For a complete explanation see the [Migrating models][models-migrate] page.

-^# Provide SSH access
+^# SSH access

-   Use the `add-ssh-key` and `import-ssh-key` commands to provide SSH access to all machines, present and future, in a model:
+   SSH access can be provided to all machines, present and future, on a per-model basis.

-   `juju add-ssh-key <ssh-key>`

-   OR

-   `juju import-ssh-key <lp|gh>:<user identity>`

-   For command line help and syntax run `juju help add-ssh-key` or `juju help import-ssh-key`.

    For in-depth coverage see page [Machine authentication][machine-auth].

-^# Remove SSH access

-   Use the `remove-ssh-key` command to remove SSH access to all machines, present and future, from a model:

-   `juju remove-ssh-key <ssh-key-id> ...`

-   For command line help and syntax run `juju help remove-ssh-key`.

 ^# Set constraints for a model